Xilinx/inference-server/docs/quickstart.rst

 The build command builds :program:`proteus-server` as well as the AKS kernels and documentation.
 By default, this will be the debug version.

-AKS is the :ref:`AI Kernel Scheduler <AKS>` that may be used in the Xilinx Inference Server.
+AKS is the :ref:`AI Kernel Scheduler <AKS>` that may be used in the AMD Inference Server.
 The AKS kernels need to be built prior to starting the server and requesting inferences from a worker that uses AKS.
 Subsequent builds can omit :option:`--all` to skip rebuilding the AKS kernels.